You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 Prevent molds from coming back by doing these:

 - Regularly check your home for water leaks.
-Perform extra inspection before and winter, storms, earthquake and flooding.
+Perform extra inspection before and winter, storms, earthquakes, and flooding.
 Repair the leaks right away.

 - Replace the filters and vacuum the ducts of your HVAC system to eliminate fungal spores.

 - Keep your home well-ventilated by opening doors and windows to stabilize the humidity level.
 If this is not possible at all times, invest in a high-quality dehumidifier.

 - Call a Professional Mold Exterminator once toxic black mold symptoms begin to emerge.

 If signs of mold sickness are evident among occupants, it means that the black toxic mold colony in your home is already expansive.